 Am I right to be suspicious that brokers that I am dealing with are suggesting an online conveyancing firm rather than a local Woodford Green conveyancing firm?

 As is the case with lots of service providers, often referrals from family and friends can be most helpful.
 Yet there are many players in a conveyancing transaction; estate agents, financial adviser and mortgage companies may suggest solicitors to instruct.
 On occasion these solicitors might be known to one of the organisations as one of the best in their field, but occasionally there behind the scenes commercial relationship behind the recommendation.
 You have the right to choose your own conveyancer.
 However, bear in mind that many lenders specify a panel list of law firms you must use for the lender aspect of your home move.

-Last August I purchased a leasehold flat in Woodford Green.
-Do I have any liability for service charges relating to a period prior to completion of my purchase?
+I've recently bought a leasehold flat in Woodford Green.
+Am I liable to pay service charges for periods before completion of my purchase?

-In a situation where the service charge has already been demanded from the previous lessee and they have not paid you would not usually be personally liable for the arrears.
+Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
-A critical element of leasehold conveyancing for your conveyancer to be sure to have an up to date clear service charge receipt before completion of your purchase.
+It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.